wink-link/winklink-doc/docs/vrf.md

 import "./VRFV2WrapperInterface.sol";

 /** *******************************************************************************
  * @notice Interface for contracts using VRF randomness through the VRF V2 wrapper
  * ********************************************************************************
  * @dev PURPOSE
  *
  * @dev Create VRF V2 requests without the need for subscription management.
 Rather than creating
  * @dev and funding a VRF V2 subscription, a user can use this wrapper to create one off requests,
  * @dev paying up front rather than at fulfillment.
  *
  * @dev Since the price is determined using the gas price of the request transaction rather than
  * @dev the fulfillment transaction, the wrapper charges an additional premium on callback gas
  * @dev usage, in addition to some extra overhead costs associated with the VRFV2Wrapper contract.
  * *****************************************************************************
  * @dev USAGE
  *
  * @dev Calling contracts must inherit from VRFV2WrapperConsumerBase.
 The consumer must be funded
  * @dev with enough WINK to make the request, otherwise requests will revert.
 To request randomness,
  * @dev call the 'requestRandomness' function with the desired VRF parameters.
 This function handles
  * @dev paying for the request based on the current pricing.
  *
  * @dev Consumers must implement the fullfillRandomWords function, which will be called during
  * @dev fulfillment with the randomness result.
  */
 abstract contract VRFV2WrapperConsumerBase {
+    TRC20Interface internal immutable WINK_TOKEN;
     WinkMid internal immutable WINK_MID;
     VRFV2WrapperInterface internal immutable VRF_V2_WRAPPER;

     /**
      * @param _winkMid is the address of WinkMid
    * @param _vrfV2Wrapper is the address of the VRFV2Wrapper contract */
-  constructor(address _winkMid, address _vrfV2Wrapper) {
+    constructor(address _wink, address _winkMid, address _vrfV2Wrapper) {
+        WINK_TOKEN = TRC20Interface(_wink);
         WINK_MID = WinkMid(_winkMid);
         VRF_V2_WRAPPER = VRFV2WrapperInterface(_vrfV2Wrapper);
     }

     /**
      * @dev Requests randomness from the VRF V2 wrapper.
    *
    * @param _callbackGasLimit is the gas limit that should be used when calling the consumer's
    *        fulfillRandomWords function.
    * @param _requestConfirmations is the number of confirmations to wait before fulfilling the
    *        request.
 A higher number of confirmations increases security by reducing the likelihood
    *        that a chain re-org changes a published randomness outcome.
    * @param _numWords is the number of random words to request.
    *
    * @return requestId is the VRF V2 request ID of the newly created randomness request.
    */
     function requestRandomness(
-  address _from,
         uint32 _callbackGasLimit,
         uint16 _requestConfirmations,
         uint32 _numWords
     ) internal returns (uint256 requestId) {
+        uint64 amount = VRF_V2_WRAPPER.calculateRequestPrice(_callbackGasLimit, _numWords);
+        WINK_TOKEN.approve(address(WINK_MID), amount);
         WINK_MID.transferAndCall(
-  _from,
             address(VRF_V2_WRAPPER),
-  VRF_V2_WRAPPER.calculateRequestPrice(_callbackGasLimit, _numWords),
+            amount,
             abi.encode(_callbackGasLimit, _requestConfirmations, _numWords)
         );
         return VRF_V2_WRAPPER.lastRequestId();
     }

     /**
      * @notice fulfillRandomWords handles the VRF V2 wrapper response.
 The consuming contract must
    * @notice implement it.
    *
    * @param _requestId is the VRF V2 request ID.
    * @param _randomWords is the randomness result.
    */
     function fulfillRandomWords(uint256 _requestId, uint256[] memory _randomWords) internal virtual;

     function rawFulfillRandomWords(uint256 _requestId, uint256[] memory _randomWords) external {
         require(msg.sender == address(VRF_V2_WRAPPER), "only VRF V2 wrapper can fulfill");
         fulfillRandomWords(_requestId, _randomWords);
     }
 }
 ```